Erika Lau is a photographer, documentary filmmaker, and ecologist whose work lies at the intersection of environment, migration, and culture.

 Originally from tropical Malaysia, she spent her childhood in the ever-evolving cityscape of modern China.
-As she moved from one metropolis to another, this missing link – a disconnection from the natural world – became the catalyst for her practice.
+Moving from one metropolis to another sparked her interest in the complex relationship between people and nature, and the movement of communities and cultures across place and time.

 artist statement.